exposit/dw-playbooks/_posts/2018-01-11-the-orc-medic.md

 source: Imploding Dice
 source-url: http://drivethrurpg.com/browse/pub/8232/Imploding-Dice

 excerpt: No matter what ails you, the orc medic is your "friend".

 categories:
 - cleric

-tags:
+license: non-free
-- commercial
+cost: commercial

 ---